hanishkvc/prgs-hw-dsoquad-plotter/readme.rst

 * guess of freq wrt the data signal

-* guided digital decoding of analog signals
+* guided digital decoding of bus signals (captured either over digital or analog channel ie either as digital or analog signal)

   Allow user to overlay a custom virtual clock of user specified time period | division, over the captured signal data, from a position